Monday, October 21, 2024

 They head to the attic which has been made into an observatory.
 We see the same library of books from the opening, above it is the giant telescope, and windows that show the village and mountains.
 Larry adjusts the telescope.
 Sir John looks through the telescope to see a car and a bicyclist in the village.
 He is impressed at Larry’s work who says he worked on the Mount Wilson observatory in Los Angeles.
 Larry looks through the telescope, he scans across the village which does look like European Street at Universal Studios Hollywood.
 He finds a beautiful woman in the window.
 This is Gwen Conliffe (Evelyn Ankers).
 He’s a Peeping Tom!
 Ankers played Elsa Frankenstein in the Ghost of Frankenstein (1942).
 She is checking on her dress suit when Larry sees that she is in the room above Charles Conliffe Antiques.

 Larry walks into the store and welcomed by Gwen.
 He says he is looking for earrings and she takes out a box of earrings for him.
 Larry says he is looking for gold, half-moon shaped earrings.
 She says they don’t have any and he says it is on a dressing table in her room.
 Kinda creepy meet cute, but there is a gosh everyman quality to Lon Chaney, Jr. He decides to buy a cane and she asks how did he know about the earrings.
 Larry says he’s psychic when there is a beautiful woman.
 Now starting off a relationship with a lie or joke?
-The time really makes it that this is just a meet cute.
+The film's period really makes it that this is just a meet cute.
 He finds a cane that has on its end a wolf.
 Gwen explains that the tip is a wolf made of silver with a pentagram, the sign of the werewolf!
 He jokes at the legend.
 She tells about the poem, “Even a man who is pure in heart/And says his prayers by Night/May become a wolf/When the wolfsbane blooms/And the autumn moon is bright.”
 Gwen says the pentagram shows up on the palm of the werewolf's next victim.
 Some cool werewolf lore injected into their conversation.

 He says he will tell how he saw her on a walk at night.
 She refuses and then walks outside to see the arrival of fortune tellers on horse and wagon.
 Larry asks his father about werewolves.
 Rains’ delivery of the poem just has the right hint of the sinister.
 Sir John brings up Gwen’s name and wants his son to know all of the villagers since he will be in charge of the estate.
 A foggy night, Gwen leaves the shop waiting expectantly and Larry walks up to her.
 She introduces him to Jenny Williams (Fay Helm) who also wants her fortune read.
-Jenny and Gwen laugh walking with Larry.
 It is a spooky night with the fog and Jenny points out the bush with the wolfsbane.
 She picks out a few even though the wolfsbane is poisonous to the touch!
 The camp of the Romani, gypsies is now a slur, Jenny speaks to a Romani man.
 He is played by Bela Lugosi, Dracula himself!, and his character’s name is Bela.

 Gwen walks with Larry into the thick fog and admits he used a telescope to watch her.
 I really like the fog and the trees, in England, the fog can get thick you couldn’t see in front of you.
 She says she is engaged, but Larry doesn't give up.
 Jenny wants to know when she will be married.
 Bela moves the wolfsbane aside, weary, and then takes her right hand.
 He says the right hand which shows the future and sees a pentacle!
 Bela sends her away.
 I really like Lugosi's performance even as a cameo.
 In a tent is the elderly woman, Maleva (Maria Ouspenskaya) who watches a restless horse.
 The actress also appeared as the character in Frankenstein Meets the Wolf Man (1943).
 Jenny runs and then hears a wolf howl!
 Larry and Gwen hear the howl and then Jenny screams!
 Larry runs to help with his cane.
 He sees the wolf and pulls it off Jenny’s body.
 Larry begins to struggle with it and the wolf bites him.
 He starts striking it with the cane, repeatedly beating it off camera.
 Larry staggers away.